The Bear River Range is discussed on Pages 364-367 of the book.

 Oxford Creek Road (B)(4) is also accessible from the northeast from the town of Swan Lake on ID-91.

-The Rockslide Canyon Cutoff Trail (B)(4)(a) no longer exists.Regrettably, it still appears on the Westside Ranger District NFS map.
+The Rockslide Canyon Cutoff Trail (B)(4)(a) no longer exists.Regrettably, it still appears on the Caribou-Targhee National Forest/Westside Ranger District map.
 Private property currently blocks any access (including cross-country) to Rockslide Canyon with “NO TRESPASSING” signs at the cattle gate.

 Page 367, (3) FS-412, Saint Charles Canyon Road and (a) FST-318/319 Updates by Livingston Douglas

 Here is the current access information for the North Fork St. Charles Creek Trails.
-From Highway 89 just north of the small hamlet of St. Charles, ID, turn W onto St. Charles Canyon Road/FSR-412.
+From US-89 just north of the small hamlet of St. Charles, ID, turn W onto St. Charles Canyon Road/FSR-412.
 This road is well-signed for “Minnetonka Cave.”
-Drive 8.0 miles up this paved road to an unmarked parking area on the RHS of the road that lies between Cloverleaf Campground and North Fork Campground.
-The RH turnoff for each of these campgrounds is only 0.1 mile apart.
+Drive 8.0 miles up this paved road to an unmarked parking area on the right side of the road that lies between Cloverleaf Campground and North Fork Campground.
+The right-hand turnoff for each of these campgrounds is only 0.1 mile apart.
 The trailhead for the North Fork St. Charles Creek Trail is at the back of the North Fork Campground.
 There is a large parking lot at this trailhead, but you must pay a $7 day use fee to park here.
-If you park in the large parking area along FSR-412 just before the signed turnoff for the North Fork Campground, you can keep your hard-earned $7 in your pocket.
+If you park in the large parking area along FSR-412 just before the signed turnoff for the North Fork Campground, you can keep the $7 in your pocket.
 The North Fork Campground charges $17/day for a campsite, another ripoff.
-As New Yorkers would say, “Fuhgeddaboudit!”.
+As New Yorkers would say, “Fuhgeddaboudit!”

 There is no FSR-716 nor is there a Big Creek picnic area anymore.
 It is a short, 0.2 mile walk from the free parking area along FSR-412 to the trailhead for the North Fork St. Charles Creek Trail/FST-318.
 You must hike up FSR-318 to reach the signed trailhead/turnoff for the Snowslide Trail/FST-319.
 Please be advised that both FST-318 and FST-319 are motorcycle (MC) trails and they are used to hook up with the Highline Trail/FST-316 which is also a MC trail.
 If the MCers are out that day, not only will your wilderness experience be destroyed (as mine was) but you might just get run over.
 You won’t see any wildlife either, but you might run into some cattle, as I did on the Snowslide Trail, much to my surprise.